Haohao99/Haohao99/README.md

 - 👋 Hi, I’m Howard Hu.
-- 👀 I’m interested in Statistics, Data Science, Software Development, and so on.
+- 👀 I’m interested in statistics, quantitative trading, data science, and so on.
 - 🌱 I am a graduate student major in Statistics at the University of Virginia.
 - 🌱 I’m currently learning quantitive trading related knowledge.
 - 💞️ I’m looking to have a full-time quant trader job in 2022.